healpy/healpy/README.rst

 Download
 --------

-The latest released version is 1.1 and is available as a source package at https://github.com/healpy/healpy/tags
+The latest released version is 1.2 and is available as a source package at: https://github.com/healpy/healpy/tags

 Collaboration